Most famous musician born the same year as you

 1989: Taylor Swift

-Few artists can go from teenage country music star to global pop sensation, but that’s exactly what Pennsylvania’s Taylor Swift was able to do.
-She initially hit the country charts in 2006 with her self-titled debut was setting all kinds of records just a few years later with 22 Top-40 singles from 2006 to 2010.
+Few artists can go from teenage country music star to global pop sensation, but that's exactly what Pennsylvania's Taylor Swift was able to do.
+She initially hit the country charts in 2006 with her self-titled debut and was setting all kinds of records just a few years later with 22 Top 40 singles from 2006 to 2010.

 1991: Ed Sheeran

-The red-headed British pop crooner has won millions of fans with his romantic ballads, and he’s written songs for everyone from One Direction to Taylor Swift.
-A newly added Member of the Order of the British Empire, Sheeran has also added the title of actor to his resume—after appearances on HBO’s “Game of Thrones” and “The Bastard Executioner” on FX.
+The red-headed British pop crooner has won millions of fans with his romantic ballads, and he's written songs for stars like One Direction, Taylor Swift, and others.
+A Member of the Order of the British Empire, Sheeran has also added the title of actor to his resume—after appearances on HBO's "Game of Thrones" and "The Bastard Executioner" on FX.

 1992: Cardi B